Lorcan Cranitch: Career

 He has combined this with stage work with The Royal National Theatre, The Royal Shakespeare Company, Donmar West End, The Abbey and The Gate Theatre in Dublin.

 In February 2021, Cranitch took a lead role as Detective Chief Superintendent Jackie Twomey in the BBC crime drama series Bloodlands.

 Personal life

+Cranitch attended secondary school at Terenure College.
 Cranitch was married to Susan Jackson, a journalist and newsreader with RTÉ.
 They adopted an Ethiopian child in 2010.
 The couple separated in 2016.
 His sister, Ellen Cranitch, is a regular presenter on Lyric FM, RTÊ's classical music station.